Building Better Lives - Bridport Gateway Project

 - a minimum of 25 affordable housing units at the Fishermans Arms site on South Street, some of which will be targeted for workers in care and health jobs

 - A number of housing options for those requiring supported living; this may be for care leavers, adults with learning or physical disabilities or those with mental health needs.

 They were drawn up to show how our requirements can be accommodated on these sites, and the concept plans exceed our minimum requirements.

-Both of these sites are owned by Dorset Council.
 We have agreed with the developer that, once they have an approved planning application which demonstrates that our requirements for housing have been met, we will sell them the land proposed for housing at an agreed price.

 We will keep the land proposed for the nursing home but rent it to the developer on a long lease.
-Some of the beds in the nursing home will be provided through our Adult Social Care department and some will be available on the open market for private care.
+Some of the beds in the nursing home will be provided through our Adult Social Care service and some will be available on the open market for private care.

-Here is an indication of the proposed timeline.
+Here is an indication of the proposed timeline

 Frequently asked questions

 Where will the highways depot go to which is currently working at the Fishermans Arms site?

 Highways activity will move to land they already use just north of the Fishermans Arms site, off South Mill Lane.
 We have provided them with a replacement office, and they will move all their equipment to that land during summer 2020.